 Train as a fine artist, but also do graphics and feel comfortable with both things, because you’ll need to know both – they are merging more.
 As an artist you need to be ready for everything; nowadays reporters are allowed to tweet in the courtroom.
 Technology is changing for reporters, camera men, artists and graphics – it’s all really coming together now.

 And with that Priscilla was gone.
-If, like me, you are lost for words and fancy trying courtroom drawing for yourself, why not start by perfecting your drawing skills with a course or fine art degree?
+If, like me, you are lost for words and fancy trying courtroom drawing for yourself, why not start by perfecting your drawing skills with a course?